Welcome to the world of electronics!

 These electronics activities were designed to help you learn basic circuit and programming concepts with circuits that can be built and simulated virtually in TinkerCad – there’s no need to gather any electronic components or build physical circuits!

-There are also a number of lab activities designed for teachers to use with students breadboarding physical circuits, and these assume that power supplies, multimeters, breadboards, and a variety of common electronic components are available.
-Let’s start learning electronics!
+Hey teachers, we’ve included learning activities to go with the circuits that you can copy and edit in Google Docs.
+And, at the bottom of the page are a number of lab activities designed for you to use with students breadboarding real, physical circuits.
+These assume that power supplies, multimeters, breadboards, and a variety of common electronic components are available in the classroom.

 Basic circuit concepts.